Bira/octopus-carnival/_drafts/wir-mm-4e-devils.md

 trickery.
 Given all of the above I imagine they don't necessarily try to make you become evil, just to sign the contract.

-When bargaining and trickery are not options, violence is not off the table as a means of soul acquisition.
+However, violence is not off the table as a means of soul acquisition.
 This puts a new spin on "kill them and take their stuff".
 When devils fight, they do so in a distinctly different way from demons, and their stats bear this out.
-Demons are individually powerful (often elites or solos) and tend to fight as mobs of individuals with assorted sharp appendages.
+Demons are elites more often than not, and tend to fight as mobs of individuals with their assorted sharp appendages.
 In contrast to this, even higher-level devils are usually regulars, fight with well-crafted weapons, and rely a lot more on teamwork and training.

 Asmodeus, now a god, rules all devils from Nessus, the deepest of the Nine Hells.
 Each of his exarchs rules one of the other eight layers, and while